Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Study_Fz3r0/Master-Sheet-of-Death-CWAP.md

 **PLCP `Preamble`:**

+- Gives the time for the synchronizer (the reciever of the transmission) to synchronize with the transmission of the BSS.
 - Indicated to all nearby STAs that a frame is forthcoming.
 - Includes a known pattern of 1's and 0's, when seen by other STAs they will know that a frame is coming.
 - Provides time for the receiver to detect the signal and synchronise with the signal.